 That depends entirely on you.
 If the hourly rate you’ve calculated weighs up for you as a worthwhile use of your time, then yes, absolutely.

 One of the most appealing aspects of driving for Uber is the flexibility to work on your own schedule, as often or as little as you like.
 I have clients who are single parents and drive during school hours.
 They can attend school events whenever they like, and stay home when a child is sick without worrying about job security.
-We also look after a great number of students who fit Uber in around their classes and study schedule.
+I also look after a great number of students who fit Uber in around their classes and study schedule.
 And many drivers don’t drive regularly, instead just jumping on the road when their family needs a top-up of cash for a holiday, unexpected bill, or Christmas presents for the kids.
 This is by far the biggest benefit of the gig-economy, from ridesharing, to Fiverr to Airbnb.
 Anyone can do it, whenever it suits them.
 What other job offers that kind of flexibility?

 Ultimately, the question you need to ask yourself as a prospective Uber driver is whether the trade-off between lower wages versus complete flexibility is worthwhile for you.